tvcutsem/tvcutsem.github.io/research.md

 # Research

-My research interests include programming languages, distributed systems and software engineering.
+My research interests sit at the intersection of software security, distributed systems and PL/software engineering.

-## Conference Program Committees

-See [here](https://distrinet.cs.kuleuven.be/people/TomVanCutsem) for a recent list.

-## Recent Projects

-I study decentralized systems, blockchains and smart contract platforms, both from a language engineering perspective (designing safer languages to write smart contracts) as well as from a systems engineering perspective (improving the transaction scalability of such systems).
-Can we use [secure distributed objects]({% post_url 2013-01-21-distributed-resilient-secure-ecmascript %}) as the foundation for safer smart contracts?
+In recent years I have focused on decentralized distributed systems, blockchains and smart contracts, both from a language engineering perspective (designing safer languages to write smart contracts) as well as from a systems engineering perspective (building more trustless ways to interact with smart contracts).

+## Ongoing Work

+With my PhD student Weihong Wang I am working on [disintermediating Web3's access layer]({% post_url 2025-07-14-parp-depermissioning-web3s-serving-layer %}).
+We also study [privacy threats in Web3 wallets](https://arxiv.org/abs/2607.06141).

+With my PhD student Glenn De Witte I am exploring authenticated data structures and specifically transparency log systems and their applications to software supply-chain security.

+With my PhD student Olav Blaak I am working towards [Least-privilege WebAssembly](https://dl.acm.org/doi/full/10.1145/3801119.3801125) components and improved software supply-chain security, through a combination of program analysis and middleware tools.

+With my PhD student Weihe Gao I am working on byzantine fault-tolerant stateful serverless computing.

+A personal interest of mine is the design of [secure distributed object systems]({% post_url 2013-01-21-distributed-resilient-secure-ecmascript %}) as a foundation for writing capability-secure smart contracts.
+I explore this topic as part of an FWO Fundamental research project called CapableContracts (2026--2029), with my colleagues Dominique Devriese and Steven Keuchel.

 ## Past Projects

-Below is a brief overview of past research projects I have worked on, with pointers where to learn more.
+Below is a brief overview of past research projects I have worked on in past roles, with pointers on where to learn more.

 ### Machine Learning on Code

 At Bell Labs between 2018 and 2021 I've worked on novel developer tools that "learn from code", including [code completion](https://arxiv.org/abs/2108.05198) from natural language using neural language models, [code snippet retrieval](https://arxiv.org/abs/2008.12193) via neural code search and a [package recommendation engine](https://bell-labs.com/code-compass) based on machine-learned representations of software libraries ([import2vec](https://arxiv.org/abs/1904.03990)).
 These tools have been used by software developers at Nokia.

+Toward the end of the project, it became clear to us that large language models would enable effective AI pair programming using plain English, a vision that we called [Natural-language Guided Programming](https://arxiv.org/abs/2108.05198), published at the ACM Onward!
+Symposium just a few months before Github Copilot turned this vision into a fledgling reality.

 ### Distributed Stream Processing